 You may be asking yourself, “What is Celiac Disease?”
-Celiac Disease, also spelled Coeliac in the UK and other parts of the world, is defined by the Celiac Sprue Association as:
+Celiac Disease, also spelled Coeliac in the UK and other parts of the world, is defined by the National Celiac Association as:

 Going Out to Eat With Celiac Disease or Gluten Intolerance